COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 ### Overview and Justification

 This document is the Requirement Specification for our CERP (Climate Emergency Response Plan) Target Tracking Project.
 It has three parts.
 The first part is an overview, which includes the introduction, project scope, and technical description of the system.
 The second part is about how we collaborated with the client to gather requirements and list features that the user needed for our proposed solution.
-Finally, the last part will talk about the risks we may face during the project, the software development life cycle, and our plan to make it more organized.
+Finally, the last part will discuss the risks we may face during the project, the software development life cycle, and our plan to make it more organised.

 Durham County Council (DCC), our client, is committed to attaining net-zero carbon emissions by 2030 in response to Durham's climate crisis.
 To support this goal, we are collaborating with Louise Austin, the Senior Carbon and Energy Officer at DCC, to develop a tool that will efficiently manage and assess the progress of their climate initiatives, replacing their current, inefficient Excel-based system.
 The council aims to enhance usability, provide stakeholders with transparent visibility into project progress, and reduce reliance on manual reminders.